For power, comfort and practicality, the right pair of pedals is vital.

 There are several brands of three-bolt road shoes and each will the right type of cleat fitted to your shoe.
 However, they all fit to three-bolt road shoes.
 See the table below for full pedal compatibility.

-Three-bolt cleat/pedal compatibility
+Three-bolt cleat/pedal compatibility table

 |RSP||Ritchey||Look Keo||BBB||One23||Genetic||Mavic||Time||Campagnolo Pro-Fit||Shimano SPDSL||Speedplay|